-- Authentication Protocol-Choose MD5 as the authentication protocol. - · Privacy Protocol-Choose No Privacy as the privacy protocol. - Set New Authentication Password-enter and confirm a new authorization password. - 5.
+- Authentication Protocol-Choose an authentication protocol.
+Protocol support varies by node and release, see 2.2.5 "SNMPv3 authentication and privacy protocol support" (p.
+67). - Privacy Protocol-Choose a privacy protocol. - Set New Authentication Password-enter and confirm a new authorization password. - 5.
 Click OK to close the form and click Search to confirm the creation of the SNMPv3 user.